Families of self-inverse functions and dilogarithm identities: Abstract

 \section{Abstract}

 We introduce a self-inverse function via an integral equivalent to a two-term combination of dilogarithms.
 We refer to this function as a \emph{fundamental form}, since there is a family of extensions of this function that satisfy similar self-inverse and symmetric properties.
 We also construct a family of functions generalizing the fundamental form via two auxiliary parameters, which we refer to as \emph{shape} and \emph{scale factors}.
-Through new integration techniques, we introduce and prove a number of dilogarithm identities and dilogarithm ladders, and we provide new proofs for all the known analytic real values for the dilogarithm function, apart from the unity argument case.
-Corresponding results can also be derived in the complex domain.
-The functions $\gemini_{a}^{b}(x)$ we introduce are referred to as \emph{gemini functions} and may be seen as providing a broad framework in the derivation of and application of dilogarithm identities. \\ ~ \\ {{\bf Keywords:} dilogarithm, dilogarithm ladder, closed form, Legendre's chi-function, Pisot number}
+Through new integration techniques, we introduce and prove a variety of dilogarithm identities and evaluations for dilogarithm ladders and for two-term dilogarithm combinations.
+The functions $\gemini_{a}^{b}(x)$ we introduce are referred to as \emph{gemini functions} and may be seen as providing a broad framework in the derivation of and application of dilogarithm identities. \\ ~ \\ {{\bf Keywords:} dilogarithm; dilogarithm ladder; closed form; Legendre's chi-function; Pisot number}

 {\bf MSC:} 33B30